Why there is no set price per foot that covers all homes.

 How is square footage

-While most SW Florida
+calculated: While most SW Florida

 builders calculate living area square footage to include the exterior walls,